roboflow/inference/inference/enterprise/parallel/README.md

 > ⚠️ Currently, only Object Detection, Instance Segmentation, and Classification models are supported by this module.
 Core models are not enabled

+> ⚠️ We require a Roboflow Enterprise License to use this in production.
+See LICENSE.txt for details

 ## How Do I use it?
 You can build the server using `./inference/enterprise/parallel/build.sh` and run it using `./inference/enterprise/parallel/run.sh`